industrial-asset-hub/asset-link-sdk/docs/bootstrap.md

 ### Bootstrapping your own Asset Link

-To bootstrap your own asset link, a template using the well-known [cookiecutter](https://github.com/cookiecutter/cookiecutter/) is available in this repository.
+To bootstrap your own Asset Link, a template using the well-known [cookiecutter](https://github.com/cookiecutter/cookiecutter/) is available in this repository.

 Run the following command, which provides a text-based questionnaire to set up a skeleton.